TrebledJ/trebledj.github.io/content/posts/ctf/2023-10-maple/2023-10-02-maplectf-2023-mostly-harmless.md

 Author: [apropos](https://apropos.codes/)
 17/291 solves.

-The {% abbr "chal", "challenge" %} is also humorously tagged with "cursed" and "misc".
+The {% abbr "chal", "challenge" %} is also humorously tagged "cursed" and "misc".
 Well, that's reassuring...

-We're presented with two files:
+Anyways, we're presented with two files:
-* `app.py`: Driver code to convert the flag (input) to a mysterious line of output, then calls `mypy output.py`.
+* `app.py`: Driver code to convert the flag (input) to a mysterious line of output, then opens a subprocess and runs
+    ```shell
+    mypy output.py
+    ```
 * `output.py`: A template file full of class declarations and inheritance.
 Utter gibberish on first sight.

 You can follow along by getting these files [*here*](https://github.com/TrebledJ/ctf-binaries/tree/main/maplectf-2023/mostly-harmless).